schackartk/t-junction_model_replication/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 <a href="https://github.com/psf/black"><img alt="MIT License" src="https://img.shields.io/github/license/schackartk/t-junction_model_replication"></a>

-This repository contains the code used to replicate the mathematical modeling results found in van Steijn V., *et al.* 2010 for submission to ReScience C.
+This repository contains the code used to replicate the mathematical modeling results found in van Steijn V., *et al.,* 2010 for submission to ReScience C.

+# Overview

+This reposity has two main parts: (1) python modules and (2) a script for figure replication.
+This section describes those parts.

+## Modules

+This repository contains Python modules which capture the model logic presented in van Steijn *et al.,*.
+Those modules are located in [src/utils/](./src/utils/).
+These modules are provided for enhanced generalizability; they can be used to model/predict the size of bubbles/droplets formed in microfluidic T-juctions by importing them into a Python script and using the provided functions.

+## Figure replication

+To directly replicate the figures in van Steijn *et al.,*, a script is provided that uses all the necessary assumptions and geometries.
+The script [src/make_figures.py](src/make_figures.py) is directly executable.
+By providing this script, one can replicate the figures without working directly with the underlying modules.
+More details on this are found in the section [Replicating results](#replicating-results).

 # Repository Structure